ahuynh7/uGRUB/README.md

 Installation finished.
 No error reported.
 ```

-* You can varify the installation by listing the contents of `/mnt`
+* You can verify the installation by listing the contents of `/mnt`
 ```
 # ls -l /mnt/boot/grub
 total 80